hatziliontos/SBFspot-OpenWRT-Cross-Compile-DLINK-DIR-505/README.md

 ## 3. Target OS results (DLINK DIR-505)

-1. as i previously noted, in my case, the `DLINK DIR-505` complained only about `libboost_date_time.so`
+1. in my case, the `DLINK DIR-505` complained only about missing `libboost_date_time.so`, `libbluetooth.so` and `libsqlite3.so` had been previously installed by other means for different purposes, e.g. by openwrt GUI package manager
 2. one solution is to transfer the compiled `libboost_date_time.so` inside `/usr/lib/`
 3. a second solution is to use openwrt GUI package manager, search for the library and press `install` button
 4.